Dracu-riot!

 Dracu-riot! (ドラクリオット!, Dorakuriotto!) is an adult visual novel released by Yuzusoft on March 30, 2012.
 It is the 6th visual novel from Yuzusoft, immediately following Noble Works and Tenshin Ranman.
 It has three manga adaptations.

-The game has been announced for a future English release by NekoNyan.
+The game was originally announced for a release by Sekai Project in 2017, but it was later taken over by NekoNyan.
+It has since been released in English and Chinese by NekoNyan.

 Plot

 The story takes place on the man-made floating island of Aqua Eden, where gambling and prostitution are considered legal by the government.

-One summer day, Yūuto Mutsura and Naota Kurahashi travel to the island to lose their virginity.
-During their visit, they meet a girl named Miu, who directs them to a brothel.
-During a misunderstanding, Miu gets kidnapped, is taken to a harbor and is held for ransom.
-Yuuto then goes to the harbor to rescue her, where he too is taken hostage.
+One summer day, Yūuto Mutsura and Naota Kurahashi travel to the artificial island.
+During their visit, they meet a girl named Miu, who directs them to a brothel for Naota to fulfil his goal of losing his virginity.
+Soon after, Miu gets kidnapped, is taken to a warehouse and is held for ransom.
+Yuuto then goes to rescue her, where he too is taken hostage.
 The kidnappers are arrested by an island security task force.
 During a subsequent misunderstanding, Yuuto is turned into a vampire, learns that Aqua Eden is really a safe haven for vampires and that Miu is a vampire herself.